The Silence of the Lambs (film): Plot

-Clarice Starling, a young FBI trainee at the Quantico Academy, is recruited by Behavioral Science Unit chief Jack Crawford to interview Dr. Hannibal Lecter, a brilliant and cannibalistic psychiatrist imprisoned at the Baltimore State Hospital for the Criminally Insane.
-Under the guise of soliciting his participation in a psychological survey, Crawford secretly aims to leverage Lecter's insights to apprehend "Buffalo Bill", a serial killer who murders young women and removes their skin.
+Clarice Starling, a young FBI trainee at Quantico, is recruited by Behavioral Science Unit chief Jack Crawford to interview Dr. Hannibal Lecter, a brilliant and cannibalistic psychiatrist imprisoned at the Baltimore State Hospital for the Criminally Insane.
+Officially conducting a psychological survey, Starling is actually meant to draw out insights that could help capture "Buffalo Bill", a serial killer who murders young women and removes their skin.

-At the hospital, Dr. Frederick Chilton, the facility's manipulative director, makes unwelcome advances toward Starling before escorting her to Lecter's cell.
+At the hospital, the manipulative director Dr. Frederick Chilton makes unwelcome advances toward Starling before escorting her to Lecter's cell.
 Initially courteous, Lecter grows dismissive upon deducing Crawford's ulterior motive.
 As Starling departs, inmate Miggs flings semen at her, provoking Lecter's disgust.
-He summons her back and offers a clue as an anagram that leads her to a storage unit containing a severed head in a jar—later revealed to belong to Benjamin Raspail, a former patient of Lecter's and whose killer is believed to be Buffalo Bill.
-Soon afterward, Miggs is found dead in his cell, having swallowed his own tongue—an act implicitly orchestrated by Lecter as retribution for his assault on Starling.
-Lecter agrees to assist the investigation in exchange for a transfer away from Chilton.
+He summons her back and offers an anagram as a clue that leads her to a storage unit containing a severed head in a jar—later revealed to belong to Benjamin Raspail, a former patient of Lecter whose killer is believed to be Buffalo Bill.
+Soon afterward, Miggs is found dead, having swallowed his own tongue—implicitly orchestrated by Lecter as retribution.
+Lecter agrees to assist in exchange for a transfer away from Chilton.
 Meanwhile, another victim is discovered with a death's-head moth lodged in her throat—the same species later found inside the severed head.

 When Buffalo Bill abducts Catherine Martin, daughter of U.S. Senator Ruth Martin, Crawford authorizes Starling to offer Lecter a fraudulent deal: a prison transfer in return for actionable intelligence.
-Lecter instead demands a quid pro quo, extracting personal details from Starling.
-She reveals that her father, a police officer, was murdered when she was ten, leaving her orphaned.
-In exchange, Lecter reveals that Buffalo Bill is not a genuine transsexual but mistakenly believes that he is, possibly having been rejected from gender-reassignment clinics due to psychological instability.
-Unbeknownst to Starling, Chilton records the conversation and later exposes her deceit, offering Lecter a new arrangement: relocation to Tennessee in exchange for information.
+Lecter instead demands a quid pro quo, extracting personal details from Starling, who reveals that her father, a police officer, was murdered when she was ten, leaving her orphaned.
+In exchange, Lecter reveals that Buffalo Bill is not a genuine transsexual but mistakenly believes he is, having possibly been rejected from gender-reassignment clinics due to psychological instability.
+Chilton secretly records the conversation, exposes her deceit, and offers Lecter relocation to Tennessee in exchange for information.
 Lecter complies and is flown to Memphis, where he provides Senator Martin with accurate details about Buffalo Bill's appearance but falsely identifies him as "Louis Friend".
+Meanwhile, Buffalo Bill holds Catherine captive in a dry well in his basement, demanding she apply lotion to her skin; Catherine manages to seize his dog, Precious, as leverage.